 Welcome to Kittery, York, the Berwicks & Ogunquit

-Cape Neddick Light one of the most photographed places in York County.
-The lighthouse, built in 1879, was originally known as Nubble Light until the Coast Guard renamed it in 1939, and it’s now officially the Cape Neddick Light Station.
-The town of York owns and maintains the property and buildings and doesn’t allow the public on the island, but relatively close-up views of the lighthouse and keeper’s house can be found at nearby Sohier Park.
-The site has visitor parking, benches, restrooms and a small gift shop that is open through late October.
-The park and lighthouse are located on Nubble Road off Route 1A in York.
-Scuba diving is allowed every day except Sunday.
+Nubble Light is one of the most photographed places in York County.
+Though its official name is now the Cape Neddick Light Station, the lighthouse, built in 1879, was originally known as Nubble Light.
+The Coast Guard renamed it in 1939.
+The town of York owns and maintains the property and buildings.
+The public is not allowed on the island, but relatively close-up views of the lighthouse and keeper’s house can be found at nearby Sohier Park, on Nubble Road off Route 1A in York.
+The site has parking for visitors as well as benches and restroom facilities.
+Fishing and scuba diving are allowed.
+A small gift shop is manned by volunteers through October with proceeds going toward maintenance of the park and lighthouse.
 Nearby, Fox’s Lobster House on Sohier Park Road has some tables with a view of the island light. (nubblelight.org)

 3. The Goldenrod

 Saltwater taffy has been pulled in plain view here every summer since 1896, when the Goldenrod was the first stop for visitors who came to the beach by train.
-More than a century later, the Goldenrod sells 8 million pieces of taffy a year, not to mention all the other candies, sundaes and sandwiches available.
-There’s an old-fashioned penny candy counter (where prices run 2 cents and up) and an ice-cream soda fountain with a menu updated to include smoothies.
-The Goldenrod is open through Columbus Day. (thegoldenrod.com)
+More than a century later, the Goldenrod at 2 Railroad Road, York, sells 8 million pieces of taffy a year, not to mention other candies, sundaes and sandwiches.
+There’s an old-fashioned penny candy counter and an ice cream soda fountain with a menu serving breakfast, lunch and dinner. (thegoldenrod.com)